LiveOrDevTrying/WebsocketsSimple/README.md

 ```

 * `Task OnMessageEvent(object sender, WSMessageServerEventArgs args);`
-    * Invoked when a message is sent or received
+    * Invoked when a message is sent or received.
 * `Task OnConnectionEvent(object sender, WSConnectionServerEventArgs args);`
-    * Invoked when a Websocket client is connecting, connects, or disconnects from the server
+    * Invoked when a Websocket client is connecting, connects, or disconnects from the server.
 * `Task OnErrorEvent(object sender, WSErrorServerEventArgs args);`
-    * Wraps all internal logic with try catch statements and outputs the specific error(s)
+    * Wraps all internal logic with try catch statements and outputs the specific error(s).
 * `Task OnServerEvent(object sender, ServerEventArgs args);`
-    * Invoked when the Websocket server starts or stops
+    * Invoked when the Websocket server starts or stops.

 #### **Starting the Websocket Server**
-To start the [WebsocketsSimple Server](https://www.nuget.org/packages/WebsocketsSimple/), call the `Task StartAsync()` method to instruct the server to begin listening for messages.
-Likewise, you can stop the server by calling the `Task StopAsync()` method.
+To start the `IWebsocketServer`, call the `StartAsync()` method to instruct the server to begin listening for messages.
+Likewise, you can stop the server by calling the `StopAsync()` method.

 ``` c#
     await server.StartAsync();